Fescron/2ch-4-20mA-converter/PRODUCT.md

-# This is a place for a contact point wishing to receive information about manufactured Products (see section 4.2)
+# Contact points wishing to receive information about manufactured Products (see section 4.2)

 ## Extract from license